allaccountstaken/improving-risk-profile-classification/README.md

 ### Overview

-Approximately 2,000 original features were obtained for every bank instance from "Report of Condition and Income" (CALL report) using publicly available APIs at https://banks.data.fdic.gov/docs/.
+Approximately 2,000 original features are obtained for every bank instance from "Report of Condition and Income" (CALL report) using publicly available APIs at https://banks.data.fdic.gov/docs/.
 Sample report is available here `'data/CALL_175458.PDF'`.
 Eventually, only 14 financial metrics are used for the actual classification:

 ![](assets/selected_financials.png)